idurvankurbalkawade/Python/README.md

 # Python-Codes
-Some of my python codes I did in my course and some in TY BSc(Computer Science)
+Some of my python codes I did in my udemy course and some in TY BSc(Computer Science